dialex/start-testing/docs/concepts/purpose.md

 ## Practice

-Continue reading for specific examples of [what testing is](/concepts/testing-is.md) and [what testing is not](/concepts/testing-is-not.md).
+For specific examples, continue reading [what testing is](/concepts/testing-is.md) and [what testing is not](/concepts/testing-is-not.md).

-In summary, testing includes these activities:

-- TODO
-- Identify risks and explore the product to discover if those risks are real and a threat
-- Feedback loop: provides information that has been uncovered or confirms if expectations on how the product should work are met
+To summarise it:

+- Testing uncovers information that enables better decisions;
-- Exploring the product or executing tests to discover information
+- Testing uses creativity to discover assumptions and unexpected behaviours;
-- Give feedback to the team and stakeholders, for them to make an informed decision about the next steps to take regarding the product.
-- Challenge team assumptions of what the product is and should be.
-- Facilitate collaboration and communication between team members.
-- Help your team make an informed opinion about the perceived quality of the products and features that they own
+- Testing wears multiple hats to understand each stakeholders' perspective;
+- Testing democratises information and helps stakeholders talk to each other.

 ## Teachers